Panasonic LX100 vs Sony A9

-Both the LX100 and the A9 are recent models that are part of the current product line-up.
-Neither of the two has a direct predecessor, so perhaps they will constitute the origins of new camera lines for Panasonic and Sony.
+The LX100 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the A9 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A9 was succeeded by the Sony A9 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So how do things add up?
 Is there a clear favorite between the Panasonic LX100 and the Sony A9?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 - Flexible image proportions: Has a multi-aspect sensor that allows for alternative image shapes.

 - Easier time-lapse photography: Has an intervalometer built-in for low frequency shooting.

 - Ready to shoot: Has a lens built-in, whereas the A9 requires a separate lens.